 Entry ${f L}$ \mathbf{MME} GERSTR

-Parameter L+1 Identifier
+Farameter L+1 Identifier

-Parameter ${ m L+2}$ ZERO Origin
+Parameter L+2 ZERO Origin

-Parameter ${\mathrm{L+3}}$ ZERO Transfer Address
+Parameter L+3 ZERO Transfer Address

-Return L+4 Next ins truction
+Return L+4 Next ins struction

 Description.
 GERSTR restores data saved by GESAVE.
 The data is identified by the C(L+1) from the file specified by C(Q) into memory starting at the location specified by C(L+2).
-If C(L+2)=0, the data will be placed into the same memory locations from which it was saved.
+If C(L+2)=0, the data will be placed into the same memory locations from which it was saved and the origin and number of words from the corresponding GESAVE calling sequence will be inserted into word L+2.
 The C(L+3) specifies the address to which control is to be returned.
 If C(L+3)=0, control will be returned to the address previously specified in C(L+3) of GESAVE calling sequence.
+The transfer address from GESAVE will be placed in L+3 for the users information.
+Any modification to or extraction from this calling sequence will be done before input of restored file.
+This allows overlay of the GERSTR calling sequence.